khimo/khimo.github.io/bli-guides/bli-faq.md

 Please refer to the specific guide: [BeoLiving Intelligence link to 3rd party Cloud Service guide](bli-link-third-party-service.md).

+#### Q: How do I link Google Home with my _BeoLiving Intelligence_?

+Please refer to the specific guide: [BeoLiving Intelligence link to 3rd party Cloud Service guide](bli-link-third-party-service.md).

 #### Q: How do I link IFTTT with my _BeoLiving Intelligence_?

 Refer to our specific guide: [BeoLiving Intelligence link to 3rd party Cloud Service guide](bli-link-third-party-service.md).